-Note - When you run the metaset command to configure a Solaris Volume Manager device group on a cluster, the command designates one secondary node by default.
+When you run the metaset command to configure a Solaris Volume Manager device group on a cluster, the command designates one secondary node by default.
 You can change the desired number of secondary nodes in the device group by using the clsetup utility after the device group is created.
-Refer to "Administering Device Groups" in Oracle Solaris Cluster 4.3 System Administration Guide for more information about how to change the numsecondaries property.
+Refer to Administering Device Groups in Administering an Oracle Solaris Cluster 4.4 Configuration for more information about how to change the numsecondaries property.